 5.7 Fire-Resistance (Optional): Fire- resistance ratings shall be determined by tests in accordance with Section 6.7 of this criteria except fire resistance designs issued by approved sources complying with IBC Section 202 as determined by the accredited evaluation service agency are permitted in accordance with IBC Section 703.3.1.

 5.8 Sound Transmission (Optional): Sound transmission performance of acoustical deck assemblies shall be determined by testing in accordance with Section 6.8 of this criteria.

+5.9 Bearing-Friction Interference Connector Assemblies (Optional): The strength of bearing-friction interference connections to steel deck shall be established by testing in accordance with Section 6.9 of this criteria.
+Either monotonic or reverse cyclic loading is permitted for positive connections.
+Reverse cyclic testing shall be required for all load combinations including seismic when connections are not positive, or if yielding, buckling, or other energy dissipation mechanism is used to limit the maximum load transferred by the connection to adjoining members.
+Resistance factors and safety factors shall be developed from the test results in accordance with AISI S100.

 6.0 TEST METHODS